DDIS92/DDIS92.github.io/_posts/2016-07-10-Five Things to Remember When Analyzing Data.md

 a.
 Specificity: Specify as best as you can what you want to analyze.
 This will make it easier for you to come up with results.
 Here are some examples of implementing specificity when coming up with a problem statement:

   i.
 Specify a particular relationship between variables that you want to test out.
 Alternatively, specify which variable you are trying to predict.
+In my project, I was trying to determine patterns and trends in the average rank number based on certain variables.

   ii.
 Specify which variables you are using as metrics.
 This includes the dependent variable (i.e. the variable that you are trying to predict/analyze) and the independent variables (i.e. the variables that you hypothesize are factors that influence the dependent variable).
+In my case, my independent variables were the genre of the song, the months that the song was entered and peaked, and the length of the song.

   iii.
 Specify the year that you wish to examine.
 This will give anyone that is interested in your research some context.
+My dataset was for the year 2000.

 b.
 Measurability: You need to make sure that your answer can be quantified.
 This allows you to assess whether or not you can answer the question, and how well you have answered the question.